laythq/CV/README.md

 ### Layth Al-Qattan

 I am a full-stack junior developer and have just completed a 12-week intensive coding bootcamp at Makers in London.
-Before learning to code, I spent years working around the world in multi-cultural, multi-lingual organisations ranging from banking to contracting.
-I have experience working in diverse teams, under high-pressure and delivering awesome products and services.
+Before learning to code, I spent a year working on some of Kuwait's most prestigious engineering [projects](http://www.alhani.com/), managing various high-performing engineering and contracting teams.
+Before that, I spent years working around the world in multi-cultural, multi-lingual organisations ranging from banking to education.

 I am looking to keep learning and developing as a coder and would like to join a dynamic and compelling company and surround myself with passionate developers that I can learn from.
 I love working with others, and writing clean, fully-tested code that my team can rely on.